-Regular manual chlorination of drinking water held in tanks is generally only recommended as a remedial action.
+Regular manual chlorination of rainwater held in tanks is generally only recommended as a remedial action.
 The effectiveness of chlorine is short-lived, and it will only act on the water in the tank at the time of dosing.
-Fresh flows of water into the tank after chlorination will probably not be disinfected.
+Fresh run-off into the tank after chlorination will probably not be disinfected.